 Working out the exact boundary

-Get a surveyor to draw up a detailed plan and send this to Land Registry along with the fee, form DB ‘Application to determine the exact line of a boundary’ and any agreements with neighbours.
+You can also ask a surveyor to draw up a detailed plan and send this to HM Land Registry, with a completed application to determine the exact line of a boundary, £90 fee and any agreements with neighbours.

 Neighbour disputes about boundaries